SynJet® Cooling Technology FAQ’s

 - How much do SynJets® cost?

 The cost will depend on the volume and product design.
 SynJet pricing is comparable with that of high quality fans.

 - Given that SynJets® are a new technology, can high volumes be delivered?

-Manufacturing is done by Nypro in Suzhou, China.
-Hundreds of thousands of production coolers have been built and Nypro can support tens of thousands of units per day.
-If higher volumes are required, Nypro can rapidly add capacity.
+Manufacturing is done by Hi-P in China.
+Hi-P can support tens of thousands of units per day.
+If higher volumes are required, Hi-P can rapidly add capacity.

 - Who are Nuventix’ investors?

 Our investors are Venture Capitalists specializing in Clean Tech industries.
 For more information, see the Investor’s section.